 Chicago, IL Office Overview

-The Chicago city proper real estate scene includes the Loop, South Loop, O'Hare, and Hyde Park commercial real estate submarkets.
-With a metropolitan population of over 7.3 million people, the economy of Chicagoland is firing on all cylinders and the Chicago commercial real estate market consistently sees strong office space demand from white collar employers in the financial services, engineering, publishing and food processing industries.
+The Chicago city property real estate scene includes the Loop, South Loop, West Loop, Downtown, Ravenswood, River North and Hyde Park submarkets.
+With a metropolitan population of over 7.3 million people, the economy of Chicagoland is firing on all cylinders and the city sees strong office space demand from employers in the financial services, engineering, publishing and food processing industries.

-As of mid-2017, the Greater Chicagoland office market encompasses nearly 161 million square feet of existing office space, in properties larger than 50,000 square feet.
-As the most populous city in Illinois and the third-largest city in the U.S., the office market in Chicago is thriving on the robust demand for office space from the various business sectors that call the area home.
+As of mid-2017, the Greater Chicago metropolitan area market encompasses nearly 161 million square feet of office space, in properties larger than 50,000 square feet.
+As the most populous city in Illinois and the third largest in the U.S., the office market is thriving on the robust demand from the various business sectors that call the area home.

 Chicago, IL Office Inventory Description

 Chicago is a major world financial center and has one of the largest central business districts in the entire country.
 With a gross metropolitan product of just under $480 billion annually, the demand for office employment is powerful.
-Over 70% of the office space in Chicago is Class A, while Class B space adds another 29% of Chicago office inventory to the market.
+Over 70% of the workspace is Class A, while Class B space adds another 29% to the inventory.

-The Loop, South Loop, O'Hare, and West Loop commercial real estate submarkets are some of the densest areas for Class A office space in Chicago, and are home to world-renowned trophy office properties such as 155 N. Wacker Drive, 440 South LaSalle, Two North Riverside Plaza, and U.S. Cellular Plaza on Bryn Mawr Avenue.
+The Loop, South Loop, O'Hare, and West Loop commercial real estate submarkets are some of the densest areas for Class A office product in the city, and are home to world-renowned trophy assets such as 155 N. Wacker Drive, 440 South LaSalle, Two North Riverside Plaza, and U.S. Cellular Plaza on Bryn Mawr Avenue.